 If you think you may have high blood pressure, or want to get checked, please contact us

-If you think you may be at risk of high blood pressure, or have been experiencing symptoms, please contact us at Westchester Health.
+If you think you may be at risk of high blood pressure, or have been experiencing symptoms, please call (914) 232-1919 to make an appointment with one of our Westchester Health Internal Medicine specialists.
 We’ll test your blood pressure, diagnose your condition, and together decide on the best treatment plan to keep you as healthy as possible.
 Whenever, wherever you need us, we’re here for you.

 By Bryan E. Dorf DO, MBA, a board certified Internist with Westchester Health, member of Westchester Health Physician Partners, who focuses on preventative health and specializes in chronic disease management.